wayneslade/wayneslade.github.io/_pages/team.md

 and challenging research in ocean optics and particle dynamics.

 #### Postdoctoral Researchers
-We are currently looking for a postdoctoral researcher to join the Slade Lab in 2025.
-Details coming soon.
+We are currently looking for a postdoctoral researcher to join the Slade Lab in 2025. \[coming soon\]

 #### Graduate Students
 <!-- More details here -->